jaldhar/100-days-of-code/log.md

 ## Day 6: March 28, 2017

-**Today's Progress**: Did some FreeCodeCamp javascript exercises; Learned about less; Continued work on Portfolio.
+**Today's Progress**: Did some freeCodeCamp javascript exercises; Learned about less; Continued work on Portfolio.

 **Thoughts**:

-I did some of the FreeCodeCamp javascript exercises mostly just to keep my activity streak going more than anything else.
+I did some of the freeCodeCamp javascript exercises mostly just to keep my activity streak going more than anything else.

 Today I learned about LESS.
 This is a language for generating CSS so there is